lllyasviel/ControlNet-v1-1-nightly/README.md

 AnnotatorV3 is a project conducted by ControlNet team to find out SOTA methods to interpret images.

-All codes are production-ready: The installation must be super easy and all codes are implemented with pure python and pure PyTorch and those "easy-to-install" packages.
+All codes are production-ready: The installation is super easy and all codes are implemented with pure python and pure PyTorch and those "easy-to-install" packages.

 The performance, quality, and inference "correctness" of all models are carefully reviewed by the ControlNet team to ensure that they are basically the correct implementation of SOTA models.